selcukmart/SpiderForm/Wiki/FormData.md

              */
             'db' => [
                 /**
-                 * This must be an object, and it must implement FormGenerator\Tools\DB\DBInterface
+                 * This must be an object, and it must implement SpiderForm\Tools\DB\DBInterface
-                 * There is an example in FormGenerator\Tools\DB\ folder as DBExample */
+                 * There is an example in SpiderForm\Tools\DB\ folder as DBExample */
                 'object' => DB::class
             ]